google/codeworld/Users.md

 * University of Pennsylvania
   * [CIS 194](http://www.seas.upenn.edu/~cis194/fall16/index.html), a class at the University of Pennsylvania, used CodeWorld for its introductory lessons.
 It was taught by Joachim Breitner.
 * CodeDay Seattle
-  * Brendan Murphy used CodeWorld to teach a one-hour class on Haskell to beginning student programmers, at a [CodeDay](https://codeday.org/) event in Seattle.
+  * Brendan Murphy used CodeWorld to teach a one-hour seminar on Haskell to beginning student programmers, at a [CodeDay](https://codeday.org/) event in Seattle.
 This is a hackathon-style event run by [StudentRND](https://srnd.org/).

 ## 2015-2016